 Once the idea on conceptual framework is quite clear to you, then you may write your hypothesis.
 A hypothesis is just your expected output in the course of conducting your study.
 You will base this hypothesis on the conceptual framework that you have prepared.

-How are the variables related?
+Once you have identified the specific variables in the phenomenon that you would like to study, ask yourself the following questions: How are the variables related?
 Does one variable affect another?
 Or are they related at all?

 Example of Hypotheses